Skip to content

 Why Stay Close to 915 MHz?

-Before locking in the final settings, the team conducted noise floor scans using SDRs (Software Defined Radios) across Victoria.
-From Ballarat to Melbourne’s eastern suburbs, results showed a consistently clean spectrum around 916 MHz — ideal for long-range mesh communication with minimal interference.
+Before locking in the final frequency, the team conducted noise floor scans using SDRs (Software Defined Radios) across Victoria.
+From Creswick to Melbourne’s eastern suburbs, results showed a consistently clean spectrum around 916 MHz — ideal for long-range mesh communication with minimal interference.

 ParameterFunctionImpact on Performance